zhan4429/cs116_ctf/team22_report.md

 #### Method

 This is a multi-layer Base64 encoded text.
-We used the below python script to decode 20 layers to finally got the key `key{5925189030bc2af596c7ccc8d925c292ca0e25165965caba71e9d5fafaebd744}`.
+We decoded the text with two different approaches:

+We initially attempted to decode the text manually using CyberChef.
+However, after decoding one layer, we discovered that the output was encoded again.
+To automate the process, we wrote the python script below, using a for loop to repeatedly decode the text.
+After approximately 20 layers of decoding, we finally revealed `key{5925189030bc2af596c7ccc8d925c292ca0e25165965caba71e9d5fafaebd744}`.

 ```
 import base64